qfpl/reflex-tutorial/blog/drafts/reflex/basics/introduction.md

 We'll look at using Nix to do much fancier things later on in this series.

+If you want to test out this setup and some associated tooling, we have an [exercise](../exercises/exercise-0/) for just that purpose.

 ## Acknowledgements

 This series had a dramatic increase in quality after I shared it around with some folks and asked for some feedback.